NHS front line: On the road with an ambulance crew

 Karina says waiting can be "very frustrating".

-"Sometimes we're sat there for, you know, 10, 12 hours and you can hear callouts and they're round the corner from where you are.
+"Sometimes we're sat there for 10, 12 hours and you can hear callouts and they're round the corner from where you are.

 "And there's nothing you can do about it because you've got to stay with this patient."